stabla/soundColor/README.md

 into the audio tag (index.html page).

-If you have this errror :
+If you have this error :
 > MediaElementAudioSource outputs zeroes due to CORS access restrictions for file://yourfile

 run your chrome with this command